Ninos97/ninous.dev/content/posts/Case-Study.md

 I excluded those tables from the earlier query.
 Why?

 Because **MDE performs subnet discovery** on nearby devices *only* if it considers the environment corporate (e.g., joined to Entra ID or hybrid-joined).
-This can result in telemetry from **external** or **partner-owned** devices being recorded, even if they aren’t onboarded.
+This can result in telemetry from **external** or **partner-owned** devices being recorded, even if they aren't onboarded.

 So I ran the query again, this time **targeting non-client domains only**.